Lionsberg/lionsberg-wiki/Lionsberg Wiki Blogs/Jordan Nicholas/Existential Threat - Reporting Back From Battle.md

 A non-coincidental revival of the "world's fair" was scheduled for the same year, promising to disclose shocking new technologies to humanity.

-In the depths of their lair, Jordan discovered plans for forthcoming disasters, famines, plagues, hunger, chaos, tyranny and war, which indicated a potential reduction of the human population *down into the hundreds of millions.*
+In the depths of **Its** lair, Jordan discovered plans for forthcoming disasters, famines, plagues, hunger, chaos, tyranny and war, which indicated a potential reduction of the human population *down into the hundreds of millions.*

-By October 2024, as the Invisible Power Structures pulled the strings of their political puppets and accelerated human civilization towards Collapse, World War, and permanent enslavement, Jordan had seen enough, and the last remnants of his Old Life was fading fast...
+By October 2024, as the Invisible Power Structures pulled the strings of their political puppets and accelerated human civilization towards Collapse, Civil and World Wars, and permanent enslavement, Jordan had seen enough, and the last remnants of his Old Life was fading fast...

 He finally grasped the keys to the Kontrolle Structure, allowed the last of his Old life to bleed through the punctures of their cruel talons, and died.